New York City Cement and Concrete Finisher Workers' Compensation Claims

 Contact an Experienced NYC Concrete Finisher Injury Attorney

-If you are a cement or concrete finisher or any other type of construction worker in New York City who has been injured by exposure to concrete on the job, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
+If you are a cement or concrete finisher or any other type of construction worker in New York City who has been injured by exposure to concrete on the job, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 We’ll fight to get you a settlement that provides fair compensation to cover the cost of your injuries and the time you are away from work.

 Back to Top